-The importance of obtaining and maintaining a proper latch when breastfeeding.
+The importance of obtaining and maintaining a deep latch when breastfeeding.

-There are many reasons why it is important to obtain and maintain a proper latch during breastfeeding.
-Since this is a blog post, I am not going to overwhelm you with information but I am going to highlight some of the most critical components for successful breastfeeding.
+There are many reasons why it is important to obtain and maintain a deep latch during breastfeeding.
+Since this is a blog post, I am not going to overwhelm you with information but I am going to highlight a few of the key components for successful breastfeeding.

 If your baby has a shallow or ineffective latch a few things can happen.
 First, your body will not receive the proper signals needed to maintain or increase milk production to keep up with your baby's needs and demands.
 Second, your baby will likely not receive a sufficient amount of breast milk during the feeding.
 Third, if the baby is latched onto the nipple this can cause nipple soreness or overtime may cause redness, chapping, cracking, bruising and/or bleeding of the nipples.
 Lastly, if your baby is struggling at the breast due to frustration, coming on and off, etc. they may ingest more air than they would if they sustained a "perfect" (or close to it) latch.
 This can cause a build up of gas and guess what that leads to... fussiness.